Hessian-based Lagrangian closure theory for passive scalar turbulence: Formulation

-The normalized Hessian corresponds to a non-local expression in physical space, i.e. $\Delta^{-1}\partial_i\partial_j \theta$, which still characterizes local structure of the scalar distribution; spherical spots may be detected by its trace part while sheets or filaments by the rest deviatric components.
-The traceless Hessian, the deviatric part of the normalized Hessian, then emphasizes sheet-like or filament-like structures while diminishes in spherical spots or voids.
-Also, unlike the normalized Hessian containing $\theta$ in its trace, the traceless Hessian is completely free from long-time memory of $\theta$, which may leads to the shortest correlation time scale among others.
-The solenoidal Hessian represents divergence-free part of the normalized Hessian whose divergence exactly coincides with the scalar gradient; $\partial_j\Delta^{-1}\partial_i\partial_j\theta = \partial_i\theta$.
+The primary Hessian $\mathscr{H}^\mathrm{(p)}_{ij}$ corresponds to a non-local expression in physical space, i.e. $\Delta^{-1}\partial_i\partial_j \theta$, which still characterizes local structure of the scalar distribution; spherical spots may be detected by its trace part while sheets or filaments by the rest deviatric components.
+The traceless Hessian, the deviatric part of the primary Hessian, then emphasizes sheet-like or filament-like structures while diminishes in spherical spots or voids.
+Also, unlike the primary Hessian containing $\theta$ in its trace, the traceless Hessian is completely free from long-time memory of $\theta$, which may leads to the shortest correlation time scale among others.
+The solenoidal Hessian represents divergence-free part of the primary Hessian whose divergence exactly coincides with the scalar gradient; $\partial_j\Delta^{-1}\partial_i\partial_j\theta = \partial_i\theta$.
 Thence the solenoidal Hessian cancels out the contribution from the scalar gradient.
-Suppose there is any characteristic structure of scalar (spot, sheet, filament, etc.) subjected to background gradient caused by some larger-scale structure, normalized and traceless Hessians may be affected by this background gradient.
+Providing there is any characteristic structure of scalar (spot, sheet, filament, etc.) surrounded by some larger-scale structure, primary and traceless Hessians may be affected by this larger structure acting like a background gradient.
 Thus solenoidal Hessian may be suitable to quantify local scalar structures without interference from such larger-scale structures.
+Lagrangian variable of the generalized Hessian $\mathscr{H}_{ij}$ (hereafter we simply call it Hessian) obeys